-One of the reasons we have a left wing society, a liberal society, is partly because conservatism, that which is supposed to “conserve,” is brain dead in the West, and is terrified, and is afraid.
+One of the reasons we have a Left-wing society, a liberal society, is partly because conservatism, that which is supposed to “conserve,” is brain-dead in the West, and is terrified, and is afraid.
 But one of the reasons it’s afraid is because of this area of secular demonology.
 Because when you have to think in an illiberal way you will “go over there.”
 You will have to go “over there.”
-You will have to touch certain thinkers who actually are in that proximity, and that is demonic, and you have to remain in the center.
-And if you remain in the center, you can’t oppose the liberal left.
+You will have to touch certain thinkers who actually are in that proximity, and that is demonic, and you have to remain in the Center.
+And if you remain in the Center, you can’t oppose the liberal Left.
 You can’t oppose the world as it now is inside Western societies.
 We’re now in the position that we’re invading other societies to impose what exists here (or variants of same) on them!

 Of course there are a lot of people inside the West who do not agree with the dispensation that exists here.

 Now, Germany was divided at the end of the Second World War into two occupation regimes.
-In contemporary history and journalistic writing the Eastern Regime of Ulbricht and Honecker was in some ways described as it was, a country that built a wall to keep its citizenry in and shot them if they got over the barbed wire in an attempt to get over that wall
+In contemporary history and journalistic writing the Eastern regime of Walter Ulbricht and Erich Honecker was in some ways described as it was, a country that built a wall to keep its citizenry in and shot them if they got over the barbed wire in an attempt to get over that wall

 The Western Zone though, was never said to be “occupied.”
 It had been “freed.”
-It had been “liberated” by Western power and liberal jurisprudence, French, [British], and American.
+It had been “liberated” by Western power and liberal jurisprudence, French, British, and American.
 We had set up a zone there that later became the Federal Republic of Western Germany.
-Since then, the German political elite and beyond it — Central European political elites — have been terrified of any reversal in the demonic fortunes of the parties that fought the wars that brought them to power.
+Since then, the German political elite and beyond it—Central European political elites—have been terrified of any reversal in the demonic fortunes of the parties that fought the wars that brought them to power.
 Any change, any shift, any relativism even, any minor factual amendment (which always will happen in history) becomes decisive.

 In the First World War, Lloyd George and others invented a large strand of German atrocity story which was revealed in 1928 in the House of Lords.
-This is the idea that the Germans committed bestial atrocities in Belgium, the Germans ran around with babies on spikes; that they committed atrocities against prisoners that were outside of the European consciousness and form of civility.
+This is the idea that the Germans committed bestial atrocities in Belgium; the Germans ran around with babies on spikes; they committed atrocities against prisoners that were outside of the European consciousness and form of civility.
 It was later realized that it was complete propaganda, although in a society with a mass media that was far less refined and pervasive than it is now.
 You go out there and look at that screen out there, it’s enormous!
 It covers the whole room ideologically and sort of in terms of its system of signs.

 Now media understanding was much less cynical in 1914–1918.
 There’s a degree to which a large number of white people were stimulated by propagandistic elites to loathe and detest each other and to kill not just hundreds of thousands but millions of each other right across Europe.
 In accordance with actually predated forms of alliance politics which in an era of mechanized and mass politics meant less and less.